 What Is a Variable-Rate Mortgage?

-A variable-rate mortgage means that the interest rate of the mortgage will fluctuate throughout the term.
+A variable-rate mortgage (also known as an adjustable rate mortgage or ARM) means that the interest rate of the mortgage will fluctuate throughout the term.
 It is determined by the Bank of Canada’s lenders’ prime rates, which are the interest rates on loans that the banks are currently offering to their best customers (see the current prime rate here).

 The variable mortgage rate is set at prime plus/minus a discount or premium.
 So, let’s say you're given a mortgage rate of prime -0.5% or prime +0.2%.
 If the prime rate increases during the term, so does your mortgage rate, and a larger portion of your mortgage payment will be used to pay off interest while a smaller portion will go toward the principal.
 If the prime rate decreases, the opposite is true.